The Fair Tax Foundation is committed to ensuring the best standards of practice in all its activities.

 Use of Information

 Any third parties (volunteers) to whom information is transferred are made aware of these security practices and are also required to take reasonable precautions to protect the transferred information.
-We will not share your data other than with the purpose of supporting Fair Tax Mark activities.
-It will not be transferred to any third parties except those used to carry out essential services for the Fair Tax Mark, for example, Mailchimp.
+We will not share your data other than with the purpose of supporting Fair Tax Foundation activities.
+It will not be transferred to any third parties except those used to carry out essential services for the Fair Tax Foundation, for example, Mailchimp.

 Integrity of Data

-The Fair Tax Mark takes all reasonable measures to ensure that the information it holds is accurate.
+The Fair Tax Foundation takes all reasonable measures to ensure that the information it holds is accurate.
 In particular it uses reliable collection methods and destroys or converts to an anonymous form any out-of-date data.
-Individuals may request details of all personal information held by the Fair Tax Mark so as to contest inaccurate or incomplete data, verify the information and have it corrected as appropriate.
+Individuals may request details of all personal information held by the Fair Tax Foundation so as to contest inaccurate or incomplete data, verify the information and have it corrected as appropriate.
 Data will be held on record for up to 10 years, from the most recent contact with you.

 This policy has been updated in May 2018, to take account of GDPR requirements.
 Our previous statement – February 2014 – covered the regulations under the Data Protection Act 1998.